void-audiobox/xbps/README.md

 # FIRST INIT
 Check the IP of your device in our router

-Login with SSH 'ssh root@<IP_off_your_device>' or direct at your terminal.
+Login with SSH ' ssh root@<IP_off_your_device> ' or direct at your terminal.

-Default User is 'root' with default password 'voidlinux'
+Default User is ' root ' with default password ' voidlinux '

-First change the password with 'passwd'
+First change the password with ' passwd '

 Update the void OS